- Cut pork belly into 1.5 inch strips.

 - Remove from the smoker and allow the pork belly to rest for 20 minutes.

-- You can slice the pork belly thinly and serve warm with mustard and cheese for an appetizer.
+- You can slice the pork belly thinly and serve warm with Bourbon Mustard and cheese for an appetizer.
 Or chill the strips whole, slice as needed and use in place of bacon when making beans, greens or soups.